lslee714/trace-takehome/README.md

 # Trace Takehome

 ---
 Hello!
 Thanks for taking time to go over this codebase and my work.
 I'm very excited for the opportunity and hope I showed what you were looking for in this exercise.
-I had a lot of fun doing this exercise and ended up going over the 3-4 hour recommendation; all in all, this probably took me about 6 hours?
+I had a lot of fun doing this exercise and ended up going over the 3-4 hour recommendation 🤓; all in all, this probably took me about 6 hours?
 The app architecture (where server and client are completely separated) is something I've done before, so while that was not requested, I sprinkled that in to hopefully help increase my candidacy! :crossed_fingers:

-I am really humbled to be given this consideration,  thanks a ton for the opportunity!
+I am really excited and humbled to be given this consideration, thanks a ton for the opportunity!

-## How to run:
+## How to run: (all steps assumed to be in root project directory unless preceded by a `cd` step)

 ### With docker and in "prod" environment:
 - `./start-client.sh && ./start-backend.sh`